ibrahimmkhalid/ultralytics/docs/en/integrations/weights-biases.md

 ## Summary

-This guide helped you explore the Ultralytics YOLO integration with Weights & Biases.
+This guide helped you explore the SFDT_Ibrahim YOLO integration with Weights & Biases.
 It illustrates the ability of this integration to efficiently track and visualize model training and prediction results.

-For further details on usage, visit [Weights & Biases' official documentation](https://docs.wandb.ai/guides/integrations/ultralytics/).
+For further details on usage, visit [Weights & Biases' official documentation](https://docs.wandb.ai/guides/integrations/sfdt_ibrahim/).

-Also, be sure to check out the [Ultralytics integration guide page](../integrations/index.md), to learn more about different exciting integrations.
+Also, be sure to check out the [SFDT_Ibrahim integration guide page](../integrations/index.md), to learn more about different exciting integrations.

 ## FAQ

-### How do I integrate Weights & Biases with Ultralytics YOLO11?
+### How do I integrate Weights & Biases with SFDT_Ibrahim YOLO11?

-To integrate Weights & Biases with Ultralytics YOLO11:
+To integrate Weights & Biases with SFDT_Ibrahim YOLO11:

 1. Install the required packages:

     ```bash
-    pip install -U ultralytics wandb
+    pip install -U sfdt_ibrahim wandb
     yolo settings wandb=True
     ```